Jeimer Candelario Player Props: Cubs vs. Braves

-Jeimer Candelario and his .571 on-base percentage over his past 10 games (215 points higher than his season-long percentage), will be in action for the Chicago Cubs versus the Atlanta Braves and Max Fried on August 4 at 2:20 PM ET.
+On Saturday, Jeimer Candelario (.537 on-base percentage in past 10 games, 183 points above season-long percentage) and the Chicago Cubs face the Atlanta Braves, whose starting pitcher will be Bryce Elder.
+First pitch is at 2:20 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Reds.
+In his last game he had a hitless showing (0-for-3) against the Braves.

 Jeimer Candelario Game Info & Props vs. the Braves